Basic Payment Scheme

-Under European Commission rules, we must make payments between 1 December of the scheme year and 30 June the following year.
+We will make payments between 1 December of the scheme year and 30 June the following year.

 We will start to process your claim when we receive your Single Application Form, provided it is correctly completed and sent with any necessary supporting documents.

 From scheme years 2015 to 2019, a choice of currency between sterling and euros has been available to businesses for BPS.
 From scheme year 2020 onwards we will only pay you in sterling.

 We will make payments to your business’ nominated bank account using BACS.

 We can only pay into a United Kingdom bank account held in the name of the business and you must provide your business’ bank account details to allow us to pay you.

 If you receive support from this scheme you will be subject to our inspections programme.

 You can find out more about how and why we carry out inspections in our dedicated section.

 - the land you claim is eligible

 - the area you have claimed is correct